 See John Cole the assistant in action in this 1949 British Pathe video clip on how fashion photographs are taken.
 Several good shots inside studio of Gee and Watson as the model poses.

 See John Cole at work in the following video.
-A Fashion shoot with Twiggy in 1966 at 25:25 and 35:00
+A Fashion shoot with Twiggy in 1966 at 25:25 mins outside St Pancras station and 34:54 mins at Studio Five.

 Studio Five was home to many photographers including :